rishi7759/blackjack/README.md

 To run this project locally, clone the repository from GitHub and open the index.html file in any modern web browser.
 The game will start running immediately without any additional setup.

+play this game and feel free to give feedback .

 📚 What I Learned

 Through this project, I learned how to manipulate the DOM using JavaScript, implement basic game logic using functions and conditional statements, and manage a project using Git and GitHub.